hammingweight/fim_sidecar/README.md

 hello-server   2/2     Running   0          10s
 ```

-Create a tunnel to access the minikube cluster
+Create a tunnel to minikube

 ```
 $ minikube tunnel